toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [csvsuite](https://github.com/wiluite/csvsuite) - A suite of tools to process CSV files, written in C++.
 * [csvtk](https://bioinf.shenwei.me/csvtk/) - A cross-platform, efficient and practical CSV/TSV toolkit written in Go.
 * [daff](https://github.com/paulfitz/daff) - Efficient table comparison and alignment, supporting formats like CSV and SQLite, useful for data analysis and synchronization tasks.
+* [dolphie](https://github.com/charles-001/dolphie) - Your single pane of glass (TUI) for real-time analytics into MySQL/MariaDB & ProxySQL.
 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 * [gobang](https://github.com/TaKO8Ki/gobang) - A cross-platform TUI database management tool written in Rust.
 * [harlequin](https://github.com/tconbeer/harlequin) - The SQL IDE for Your Terminal.